Murder of Pop Smoke: Background and shooting

-On February 19, 2020, Bashar Barakah Jackson, better known as Pop Smoke, was renting a house through Airbnb owned by The Real Housewives star Teddi Mellencamp and her husband, Edwin Arroyave, in Hollywood Hills, California.
 At around 4:30 a.m., five hooded men, including one wearing a ski mask and carrying a handgun, broke into the house through a second-story balcony.
 The intruders held a gun to a woman's head and threatened to kill her.
 Shortly thereafter, the woman heard the men shoot Jackson three times after an altercation.

-The LAPD received news of the home invasion from a call from the East Coast.
+The Los Angeles Police Department (LAPD) received news of the home invasion from a call from the East Coast.
 Police arrived at the home six minutes later and found Jackson with multiple gunshot wounds.
 He was rushed to Cedars-Sinai Medical Center, where doctors performed a thoracotomy on the left side of his chest.
 A few hours later, he was pronounced dead.
 He was 20 years old.
 On February 21, the Los Angeles County Department of Medical Examiner-Coroner revealed that the cause of Jackson's death was a gunshot wound to the chest.